Healing Compulsive Behavior with NDTBy Dr. Artour Rakhimov, Alternative Health Educator and Author - Last updated on August 9, 2018

 When people have traumas and they go through the New Decision Therapy, their compulsive behavior can also disappear and this is a quite common effect.
-Their compulsive behavior is a disorder for their lives.
+Their compulsive behavior is a disorder in their lives.
 What is the mechanism behind the appearance of this compulsive behavior and how does NDT solve it?
 If you take a specific example of a compulsive behavior that could be related to addictions, or for example, going back and repeating hand washing over and over again.
 Something is being carried out beyond what is normal or helpful or rational to the person.

 Another example that comes to mind would be a person who can not leave their house and is afraid to even go a few yards past their front door.
 We can work with the client to alleviate the underlying fear that keeps them compressed and contracted in their expression of life and their relationship with life.
 Because really, that is what New Decision Therapy is all about, to help a person with treatment who is constricted in their life to open their world up again so that they feel free to be themselves and to express and of course all of these things, whether it is phobias or addictions or eating disorders or being afraid to leave home, being afraid to get on a plane.
 These are all things that are constricting or limiting what a person is able to do in their life.